Lewis H. Morgan: Success at last

 In 1855 Morgan and other Rochester businessmen invested in the expanding metals industry of the Upper Peninsula of Michigan.
 After a brief sojourn on the 5-man board of the Iron Mountain Railroad, Morgan joined them in creating the Bay de Noquet and Marquette Railroad Company, connecting the entire Upper Peninsula by a single, ore-bearing line.
 He became its attorney and director.
 At that time the U.S. government was selling lands previously confiscated from the natives in cases where the sale benefited the public good.
 Although the Upper Peninsula was known for its great natural beauty, the discovery of iron persuaded Morgan and others to develop wide-scale mining and industrialization of the peninsula.
 He spent the next few years between Washington, lobbying for the sale of the land to his company, and in large cities such as Detroit and Chicago, where he fought lawsuits to prevent competitors from taking it.
-Morgan vigorously defended American capitalism to protect his own interests.
-After the stockholders refused to pay him for some of his legal work, he all but withdrew from business in favor of field work in anthropology.

 In 1861 in the middle of his field work, Morgan was elected as Member of the New York State Assembly on the Republican ticket.
 The Morgans traditionally had belonged to the Whigs, which dissolved in 1856; most Whigs joined the Republicans, created in 1854.
 Morgan did not run with any agenda except his own as it pertained to the Iroquois.
 He was seeking appointment by the President of the United States as Commissioner of the new Bureau of Indian Affairs (BIA).
 Morgan anticipated that William H. Seward would be elected president, and outlined to him plans to employ the natives in the manufacture and sale of Indian goods.

-At the last moment Abraham Lincoln displaced Seward as the Republican candidate.
-The new president was deluged by letters from Morgan's associates asking that Morgan be appointed commissioner.
-Lincoln explained that the post had already been exchanged by his campaign manager for political support.
-With the chance for appointment lost, Morgan, who had made no pretense of interest in New York state's government, returned to field study of the natives.